 During my time working at Disney World, I met people who I'm friends with to this very day, learned a lot about customer service and entertainment, and got to experience so many fabulous opportunities you can only get working for this company.
 Even after my internship was over, I continued to gain loads of networking and job opportunities just because I have Disney on my résumé.

-How the DCP application works
+How the Disney College Program application works

 Applications go out twice each year: one for Fall Semester and the Fall Advantage program, and one for Spring Semester and Spring Advantage.
 Applications for the Fall Semester are usually available around late January or early February (and late August/early September for Spring Semester).
 Program dates for Spring Semester start in January or February and end in May or June, while Spring Advantage starts around the same time but ends in July or August.
 Fall Semester starts in August or September and ends in December or January of the following year, while Fall Advantage starts in late May or June.